Coleridge-Initiative-org/adrf-userdocs/docs/_source/usingtheadrf/software.rst

   :width: 600
   :alt: Jupyter Home Folder

-*Note the house icon in the upper-left corner of the file navigator.*
+*Note the house icon in the upper-left corner of the file navigator.
+This is what you should click to get back to the home directory.*

 **Project Directory**